stadium-software/datagrid-icon-columns/README.md

 ### Page.Load Setup
 1. Drag the "DataGridIcons" Global Script into the Page.Load Event Handler
-2. Optionally, provide a value for script the Input Parameter
-   1. HideHeaders (default is "true"): To show the DataGrid header for columns containing an icon, add "false"

 ### Datagrid Setup
 1. Open the DataGrid "Columns" property